 The data that a throttle position sensor (TPS) reports back to the ECU is vital for fuel delivery control as well as automatic transmission shift controller.
 If there is a problem with the TPS, then you are going to experience problems with how the engine performs.

-The most common symptoms of a bad throttle position sensor are centred around a lack of power, especially when accelerating and poor fuel economy.
+The most common symptoms of a bad throttle position sensor are centred around a lack of power, especially when accelerating along with poor fuel economy.
 This is because the ECU does not know exactly how hard you are pressing on the accelerator if the TPS readings are not accurate.